buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 - **Radio Select** A radio input selection of predefined values.
 - **Dropdown Select** A dropdown selection of predefined values.

+### Milestones

+The Milestones feature can be used to keep track and discuss the progression of different kinds of content by grouping them together within a milestone.
+Similar to the previous described features, the Milestone feature offers a calendar-plan view for sorting and scheduling milestones by priority.

 ### Analytics

-The Analytics feature is a powerful tool used to evaluate and compare data as habit and journal data as well as profile scores by creating custom charts.
-By default, the following chart series are available:
+The Analytics function is a powerful tool for evaluating data such as habit and journal data as well as profile scores by creating customized charts.
+This feature allows you to add and combine multiple chart series to analyze the correlations between your profile data.
+The following chart series are available by default:

 - **Profile Score**: Visualizes the progression of the profile score over time, allowing you to track and analyze trends in performance or changes in score throughout a specified period optionally filtered by tags.
 - **User Score**: Visualizes scores grouped by users.
 You can choose specific users and/or include the currently active user.
 Optionally you can filter for scores related to certain tags.

+### Legal

+The Legal module is used to manage legal links and translatable texts, as privacy notes terms of service which are embedded in certain parts of your platform to comply with regulatory requirements and ensure legal compliance.
+At the moment the links and texts are managed by configuration file.